ovelindstrom/archetype-miredot/src/main/resources/archetype-resources/README.md

-# MireDot usage
+# Miredot usage

 The archetype has generated a SillyRequestResource class so that you can verify that the generation is functioning as it should if you created an project from scratch.
 You are safe to remove it at any time.
 In fact, Sonar will hunt it down.

-The MireDot documentation is build with the normal compilation so no extra build steps are needed.
+The Miredot documentation is build with the normal compilation so no extra build steps are needed.
 The output is found at `${project.build.directory}/miredot/html/`.

-The base directory for MireDot documentation is `/src/main/resources/documentation`, from now on named as `${miredot.base}`.
+The base directory for Miredot documentation is `/src/main/resources/documentation`, from now on named as `${miredot.base}`.

 In `${miredot.base}` you find the css and images in the named directories.
 Please store all images in the `images` directory.